Agency Excellence Scale

 3. Look for anti-signals (claims vs. reality mismatches)

-4. Validate with reference checks for levels 4-5
+4. Validate with track record and reference checks for levels 4-5

 Pitfalls

-Pitfall 2: Hiring for claimed agency (interviews) vs. demonstrated agency (references)
+Hiring for claimed agency in interviews instead of demonstrated agency

 Next